 - refer you to other specialists, such as a dietitian, if necessary.

-Eat more – quality first, quantity second
+Eat more for weight gain – quality first, quantity second

 Underweight usually occurs when energy (kilojoule) intake is less than the energy used.
 In other words, you need to eat more in order to gain weight.